sbissantz/rarp/git.md

 some ugly merging conflicts and contributes to a harmonic multi user workflow on large, difficult projects.

-#
-# STOP
-#
+Let's sum up the uminous Git Workflow.
+Do you like fish stick?
+Great, than you know the MSC seal and got a mnemonic gratis.
+The 3 States are `(m)odified`, `(s)taged`, and `(c)omitted`.
+You change something (modify), then you start/continue to keep track of it (stage), and finally you document what you've changed (commit).
+That's all there is to it!
+Just Grrrrrr: Initialize a (G)it repo and the rest is applying the (r)outine over and over again..(r)outine (r)outine (r)outine (r)outine (r)outine (r)outine.
+The result will be a well documented development process your file(s) went through.
+Neat!

+### Remotes

 All right, time to push!?
 Nope..
-We first have to set up a remote repository and define its location (no its not Zurich; most of the time its an URL).
+First, we have to construe an shelter for your files online: a remote repository.
+Besides, we have to indicate it location (no its not Zurich; most of the time its an URL).
+So in advance there are two things two set up.

-Now, is to make the destination folder for the files to push.
-Because our third party application is GitHub, navigate to the website.
+Since our third party application is GitHub, navigate to the website.
 On the website click `Repositories` then `New`.
-Give it a cool name and `Create repository`.
-Time to return to your command line.
-After setting up the destination folder we need to tell it Git.
-We'll use the following formula:
+Give it a cool name and click `Create repository`.
+Return to your command line.
+After setting up the destination folder on GitHub, we need to tell it git:

 ```
 git remote add origin git@github.com:<username>/<cool_repo>.git